HesamFarjad/HesamFarjad/README.md

 -  🐍  Expertise in **Angular** and **React.js** for web and frontend development, as well as **NestJS**, **Node.js**, **Express** and **Flask** for backend.
 -  🌐  Implemented numerous **React.js** projects, incorporating **Context API**, **Redux**, **React Router**, and **SPA** development.
 -  🎖️  Competent in **Bootstrap**, **PrimeNG**, and **Tailwind CSS**, with professional expertise in the foundational infrastructure of HTML and CSS.
+-  ⌨️  Adept in **jQuery**, leveraging its capabilities for creating dynamic, interactive, and user-friendly web applications.
 -  💾  Well-versed in **SQL databases** such as **PostgreSQL**, with professional experience in **Git** version control.
 -  🎲  Background in **Game Development** using **Unity**.